 Each method has its advantages and disadvantages.
 HTV has a glossy finish while others are more matte.
 The texture of the wood grain shows through with Polycrylic and sublimation coating.
 While it isn’t as obvious with lamination.

-You will use a brush to put on the Polycrylic and sublimation coating.
+You use a brush to put on the Polycrylic and sublimation coating.
 Be sure to have a well ventilated room since they have fumes.
 The sublimation coating fumes are stronger than the Polycrylic.

 The thermal lamination and HTV can be pressed on in your heat press.
 You don’t necessarily need a Cricut to press HTV on wood since you can manually trim the excess HTV from wood.

 Sublimation paper can stick to wood when it comes out of your heat press.
 It can be cleaned off with soapy water or an eraser.

 Wood blanks are available or make them yourself.

 Cast acrylic blanks are acceptable blanks for sublimation.
 They are great for decorations, keychains, or suncatchers.

 They don’t need a coating.
 Though you may want to coat the back since sublimation ink is transparent.
 If you like the see through look then not coating them is fine too.